biobuddies/wellplated/documentation/design.md

 ## Research Use Only (RUO) Versus Current Good Manufacturing Practices (CGMP)
 Some features are general and relevant to both contexts.
 Some features only make sense in one context.
 Some features need to be implemented differently in each context.

-The exact approach is intentionally left open and undecided until more information is available.
-Theoretically, possible approaches include:
+Hopefully the initial features fall into the former dual use category.
+As features emerge that are only relevant to one environment, or need specialized implementations, the best approach for organizing them will hopefully become clearer.
+Theoretically, possible approaches
+include:
-* A build for CGMP, which the RUO build extends
+* A CGMP base, which the RUO build extends
-* A common, shared base and two specialized builds
+* A common, shared base which both a CGMP extension and an RUO extension

+We should keep in mind the risk reduction benefits of graduating software from 1. development and testing, to 2.
+RUO production use, feedback, and software iteration, to 3.
+CGMP production use.

 ## Models
 ### Containers
-A `Container` models multi-`Well` plates with multiple rows and multiple columns.
-It models single-`Well` tubes with a single row and a single column.
+To support plates, a `Container` models a two-dimensional matrix of `Well`s.
+Tubes are treated as a degenerate case with a single row and a single column.
+For easy checking, the coordinate system matches what is commonly molded onto plates, with a character for the row and a number for the column.
+Zero padding to a uniform width is performed to make sorting exported data easy, for tidy display.

-To avoid mixups, each `Container` must have a unique alphanumberic human and machine readable identifier called `code`.
+To avoid mixups, each `Container` is assigned a unique alphanumberic human and machine readable identifier called `code`.
 The following ways of making the `code` physically visible are supported:
 * Handwriting the letters and numbers on the `Container` (better than unidentified; maybe well suited to quick development; for consistent legibility consider the alternatives below)
 * Printing and sticking a label with with letters and numbers to the `Container`
 * Printing and sticking a barcode representation of the letters and numbers to the `Container`